Lob2018/SudoFX2024/README.md

 - app.version: This property specifies the version of the application.
   - This SemVer-like format is only numeric MAJOR.MINOR.PATCH (e.g., 1.0.0, 2.1.3).

-These properties can be defined when starting the uberjar using the -D flag, as shown below:
+These properties are automatically applied (either by Maven or the .bat file) but can also be defined manually when starting the uberjar using the -D flag, as shown below:

     java -Djarmode=tools -Dapp.name=SudokuFX -Dapp.version=1.0.8 -jar SudokuFX-1.0.8.jar extract